gereeter/dither/README.md

 USAGE:
     dither [OPTIONS] <IMAGE>

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

-OPTIONS:
-    -a, --algorithm <ALGORITHM>    Chooses the dithering algorithm to use [default: simplex] -b, --bias <BIAS>              Chooses the bias pattern for ordered dithering algorithms [default: plastic+triangle] -d, --distance <DISTANCE>      Chooses how to calculate how far apart colors are [default: CIEDE2000] -o, --output <OUTPUT>          Sets where to write the dithered file to [default: out.png] -p, --palette <PALETTE>        Chooses the palette to quantize to [default: simplex] -c, --colors <PALETTE_SIZE>    How many colors to use in a procedural palette [default: 16]

 ARGS:
     <IMAGE>    Sets the image to dither

+OPTIONS:
+    -a, --algorithm <ALGORITHM>    Chooses the dithering algorithm to use [default: simplex] -b, --bias <BIAS>              Chooses the bias pattern for ordered dithering algorithms [default: plastic+triangle]
+    -c, --colors <PALETTE_SIZE>    How many colors to use in a procedural palette [default: 16] -d, --distance <DISTANCE>      Chooses how to calculate how far apart colors are [default:
+                                   CIEDE2000]
+    -h, --help                     Print help information
+    -o, --output <OUTPUT>          Sets where to write the dithered file to [default: out.png] -p, --palette <PALETTE>        Chooses the palette to quantize to [default: simplex] -s, --summarize                Print a summary of the palette colors used in the output -V, --version                  Print version information
 ```

 For example, if you want to dither an image to only use websafe colors, you might run